 On this page

-In this legislative period the education system in the German-speaking Community is committing itself more strongly to personalised pupils support.
+In the legislative period 2014-2019 the education system in the German-speaking Community was committing itself more strongly to personalised pupils support.

 Against this background, the German-speaking Community considers educational equality and increasing the educational quality as an important and permanent educational policy task.
 For this, skills-oriented standards are being developed and implemented.
 It is also important to carry out a regular internal and external evaluation of these standards and measures for reinforcing the schools' own responsibility.
 A central task here is to continue implementing and developing the "education policy overall concept".

 So that children and young people can reach the stated competence expectations, specific learning provision is needed that corresponds to both the strengths and talents but also the weaknesses of individual pupils.
 Over and above that, the socio-economic, language and cultural environment must be taken into consideration.
 This means that the individual support of all pupils is at the focus of the school and curriculum development.

 As part of the first implementation phase of the Regional Development Concept (Regionales Entwicklungskonzept) the foundation has been laid for the support of all pupils, irrespective of their social, cultural and language origin.
 In this connection for example, joint campuses for several education institutions have been created.
 This grouping of education and training establishments is intended to ensure both the heterogeneity and differentiation of all pupils and promote cooperation and create synergies.